 Provides the QoS requirements which include additional one or more Requested Alternative PDU Set QoS Parameter Sets (e.g. PSDB, PSER, PSIHI), the corresponding reference to each PDU Set QoS Parameter Set, and the mapping relationship of PDU Set QoS Parameters Sets and the PDU Set importance (PSI) values of different PDU Sets (e.g. one-to-one or many-to-one mapping).

-Subscribes to receive QoS notifications via user plane when the QoS targets can no longer (or can again) be fulfilled.
+Subscribes to receive QoS notifications via user plane when the QoS targets can no longer (or can again) be fulfilled, and provides the Direct Exposure Indication to trigger exposure of QNC via the user plane.

+Provides mapping relationship between Media Types, QoS/Alt-QoS Indicator and QoS/Alt-QoS requirements.

 PCF

 Generates a PCC, which derives one or more Alternative PDU Set QoS Parameter Sets for this PCC rule based on the PDU Set QoS Reference parameters or the Requested Alternative PDU Set QoS Parameter Sets in the Alternative Service Requirements.
-In addition, this PCC rule provides the mapping relationship of PDU Set QoS references and the PDU Set importance (PSI) values.
+In addition, this PCC rule provides the mapping relationship of PDU Set QoS references and the PDU Set importance (PSI) values or QoS/Alt-QoS Indicators.
 For QoS notification control, The PCC rule also includes the QoS notification control parameter which may request network exposure via user plane.

 Send the PCC rules to SMF together with the Alternative PDU Set QoS requirements, the mapping relationship, and the QoS notification control parameter.